 Frederick George Myers was appointed in 1953 as a judge to sit in Equity.
-The memoranda section of 1970 SR (NSW) records him as having retired voluntarily on 28 July 1971. was the possession of physical courage and powers of endurance.
+The memoranda section of 1970 SR (NSW) records him as having retired voluntarily on 28 July 1971.
+He lived into his nineties and was an occasional writer of letters to the Sydney Morning Herald.
+One of his notable characteristics was the possession of physical courage and powers of endurance.
 He had a disability which required him to wear a cumbersome surgical boot.
 This did not prevent him from engaging in military service in World War II and from climbing the Kokoda Trail.
 He had a successful equity practice as silk when appointed to the Bench.
 Unfortunately his approach was towards creating rather than solving problems.
 He was unaffectionately and cruelly known as 'funnel web'.
 One member of the Bar, Michael Helsham, knew how to handle him.
 He was able to engage in a process of self-abasement, describing the magnitude of the difficulties that faced him in the presentation of his case.
 Thus he was able to appeal to a miniscule constructive streak in Myers's nature.
 It was an effective but not much admired way of dealing with a difficult judge.
 Michael Helsham at the Bar had an unusual but very large practice: it was equity work, GIO work and constitutional work for the New South Wales Government.
 In due time, he became an equity judge, succeeding to the office of chief judge.
 He ran an efficient court somewhat idiosyncratically.
 He had the commendable habit of giving extempore judgments with greater frequency than his brethren.
 He served with distinction in the RAAF in World War II.